— EVERYTHING FLOWS —

 I read a tortuous academic paper on the question of why the philosopher chose ‘fire’ rather than ‘earth, ‘water’, or ‘air’ to be the foundation of all matter.
 The authors eschew the word ‘element’, preferring ‘substance’, but this merely perpetuates the confusion.

-As a school kid I remember laughing about the ancient Greeks believing that everything was made from four elements.
+As a school kid I remember laughing about those ancient Greeks, believing that everything was made from four elements.
 Such is our modernist hubris, inculcated in us from birth.

 Until you realize that earth, water, air, and fire are not elements.
 The correct term is ‘phases of matter’.